-Pastor Perkins is a native St. Louis, MO.
+Pastor Perkins is a native of St. Louis, MO.
 He’s married to Bridget M. Perkins, who is also a native St. Louisan.
-They have three wonderful children, Aliyah (13), Derrick, II (7) and Andrew (4).
+They have three wonderful children, Aliyah, Derrick, II and Andrew.

 Rev. Perkins has been instrumental in the development of several faith-based not-for profit entities, and serves on several boards for local organizations within the St. Louis Metropolitan Area.
 His current community involvement includes:

 He’s a graduate of St. Louis Community College, St. Louis Christian College – Center for UrbanReligious Education Program, Harris Stowe State University, and Eden Theological Seminary in Webster Groves, MO (Master of Divinity Degree with an emphasis in Old Testament Biblical Studies).
 He’s currently discerning what God might be calling him to do next.
-In the short 38 years of his life, he has preached, facilitated workshops and trainings for others across this country.
+In the short 43 years of his life, he has preached, facilitated workshops and trainings for others across this country.

-Being born and raised in abusive and poverty stricken communities, he’s taken the mantle of ministry and committed his life to partnering with God's mission to establish justice for all of God’s people.
+Born and raised in abusive and poverty stricken communities, he’s taken the mantle of ministry and committed his life to partnering with God's mission to establish justice for all of God’s people.
 His motto is, “Only what you do for Christ will last”.